Menu

 Phonics is taught from the very beginning of Foundation Stage 2.
 If children are ready, some of the sounds are taught from the Summer term of Foundation Stage 1.
 We believe that a strong start in Reception has a big impact on children’s progress and confidence in reading.
 By the end of the Foundation Stage, we want children to be able to read all of the Set 1 and Set 2 sounds in words.
 Children are identified from an the beginning if they are falling behind.

-Phonically Decodable Books
+Phonetically Decodable Books

 From Foundation Stage 1, library books are sent home with children.
 Their focus is language acquisition and listening to stories being read to them.
 As children begin Read, Write, Inc, children are sent home with sound cards to practise their sounds.
 When they are secure with their understanding of sounds, children will be given virtual links for games to practise their oral blending.
 Following this, children will be sent home with sound blending books.
-When children move into the Ditty group, they will take a perfectly matched phonically decodable book home with them.
+When children move into the Ditty group, they will take a perfectly matched phonetically decodable book home with them.
 This continues, until children have moved securely off the programme.
 As well as a phonically, decodable book, children will take a library book home with them.
 This is to encourage parents to read to their children and develop their vocabulary.
 Books are changed weekly, so children have time to practise their phonics sounds, as well as building their fluency.
 If children struggle with their fluency, there are extra fluency links that can be sent home to support children, as well as classroom interventions.

 Staff are Early Reading Experts

 Most staff at St Oswald's, from nursery to KS2, have been trained in RWI phonics.
-The Reading Leader attends half termly training sessions to ensure that she is aware of any updates.
+The reading leader attends half termly training sessions to ensure that she is aware of any updates.
 This is then relayed back to staff in school.
 All staff have access to the virtual classroom, where they have a large range of training videos for each aspect of phonics.
 The Reading Leader directs staff to training videos and staff are given time to watch them.
 In addition to this, the Reading Leader holds training sessions monthly for reading staff.
 St Oswald's partake in a RWI Development Day, where a RWI expert visits the lessons and offers bespoke training.

 Pathways to Write